FarshadRahimiGhashghaei/Research-Project/README.md

-# Research Project: A Comprehensive Experimental Study: Enhancing the Security of Classical Communication with Post-Quantum Authenticated-Encryption Schemes for the Quantum Key Distribution
+# A Comprehensive Experimental Study: Enhancing the Security of Classical Communication with Post-Quantum Authenticated-Encryption Schemes for the Quantum Key Distribution

 ## Authors